dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 ![](image-67.png)

->**53 MSR - Coefficient of Variation x 10 distribution - Last 12 months - District - Stacked column chart**
+>**53 MSR - Coefficient of Variation x 10 distribution - District - Stacked column chart**
 >
 >**Visualization type**: select "Pivot table"
 >**Name \(*)**: "53 MSR - Coefficient of Variation x 10 distribution - Last 12 months - District - Stacked column chart"
->**Description**: "MSR DV 14 - Monthly Stock Reporting / Coefficient of Variation x 10 distribution / Last 12 months / District / By item / Stacked column chart
+>**Description**: "MSR DV 53 - Monthly Stock Reporting / Coefficient of Variation x 10 distribution / Last 12 months / District / By item / Stacked column chart
 This report provides the number of items which fall into the respective coefficient of variation (standard deviation of stock distribution divided by average stock distribution) ranges (low, medium and high) across all items at a health facility for all health facilities in a district over the last 12 months."
 >>**Series**
 >>>**Data**